MicrosoftDocs/ai-builder/ai-builder-docs/use-sample-data-to-do-Form-Processing.md

 To help you explore the possibilities of Form Processing, you can start by building and training a Form Processing model using sample invoices available at this [link](https://github.com/microsoft/PowerApps-Samples/blob/master/ai-builder/labs/AIBuilder_Lab.zip).

 1. Unzip the files after the download has completed.
-Navigate to the following location: AIBuilder_Lab\Lab Images\FormProcessing_Invoices, in there you will see You will see two folders: train and test.
+Navigate to the following location: AIBuilder_Lab\Lab Images\FormProcessing_Invoices, in there you will see two folders: train and test.

 2. Navigate to the AI Builder build page and pick a Form Processing model.